shaharsol/gc-test2/README.md

 ### Notes

   * I use abstract functions in this implementation.
 Javascript doesn't support abstract functions and classes yet.
-There are some hacks and workarounds that are nowhere native, so I decided to leave it as it is, as the purpose is to demonstrate OO design, and using abstract functions IMHO is very elegant.
+There are some hacks and workarounds that are nowhere native, so I decided to leave it as it is, as the purpose is to demonstrate OO design, using abstract functions IMHO is very elegant, and I didn't want to switch my goto language.